 Trust me when I say that the adrenaline rush will make your day, my dear friends!

-Top things to see and do in Interlaken #02: Explore the charming Alpine villages of Lake Thun and Lake Brienz
+Explore the Charming Alpine Villages of Lake Thun and Lake Brienz

 There’s nothing more charming than the small town vibe of the villages of the two lakes that surround Interlaken and while you can easily reach all of them by either train or bus, the best way to enjoy them is on board the panoramic boats that operate frequently throughout the day (see the timetable here).